-Instead of paying for cPanel, you can choose from a number of free, open source alternatives that offer the same features, have their source code available online for your perusal, and will help you save money.
+Instead of paying, you can choose from some free, open source alternatives that offer the same features, have their source code available online for your perusal, and will help you save money.
 Here are some of the most popular options.

 |The Webmin interface (with the Authentic Theme installed).|